thadguidry/respec/data-dfn-for.md

-The `data-dan-for` attribute links a WebIDL attribute or method to a definition.
+The `data-dfn-for` attribute links a WebIDL attribute or method to a definition.

 ### Example
 The following example automatically links up the `bar` attribute and the `doTheFoo` method to the `Foo` interface.